Credential Information

 Test Site Options and RequirementsASE Entry-Level certification tests may be administered on any computer that meets the minimum technical and security requirements, published at https://www.ase.com/entry-level.
 The computer/workstation(s) for delivering the ASE Entry-Level certification tests must be located in a computer lab, test center, or other appropriate testing location that provides for monitoring by the proctor, reasonable shielding from others, freedom from distractions, and comfort for the examinee.
 Remote testing is available also.

-Please see Testing Policies and FAQs at:
+Testing Policies and FAQs:

 https://www.ase.com/entry-level

-Testing Environment RequirementsPlease see Testing Policies and FAQs at:
+Testing Environment RequirementsTesting Policies and FAQs:

 https://www.ase.com/entry-level

 Proctored RequirementsProctors - The proctor may be a school/site administrative staff member, a current or retired faculty member, or any other individual deemed qualified by the school/site.
-However, any proctor selected by the site/school may not have a working or teaching background in automotive service, medium/heavy truck service and/or collision repair/refinish technology.
+However, any proctor selected by the site/school may not have a working or teaching background in automotive service, medium/heavy truck service, and/or collision repair/refinish technology.
 Students may not be proctors.

 Proctor's Responsibility - The proctor is responsible for verifying the test candidate's identity, enabling the test for the candidate, and providing general oversight of the candidate during the testing session.
 This includes ensuring that there is no cheating of any kind, including giving or receiving help, using books or notes, etc.